lahiruherath/lahiruherath.github.io/index.md

 9. Designed an automated bra underwire insertion machine

-10. Designed a machine that deskills the bra stabilizer attachment operation https://www.youtube.com/watch?v=zdOoPV4-WMY&feature=youtu.be
+10. Designed a machine that deskills the bra stabilizer attachment operation <a href="https://www.youtube.com/watch?v=sNMEDSKErI0&feature=youtu.be">Video</a>

 **"*Bachelors' Studies*"**